MLB National League Playoff Picture if the Season Ended Today

 |First-Round Bye

-The National League has gotten off to a weird start in 2023.
-The Atlanta Braves and New York Mets were expected to be World Series contenders, and the four teams currently in playoff spots were expected to be on the outside.
-The phrase “it’s early” only applies for so long in baseball, and you will see the league’s better teams start establishing themselves in this race while the pretenders naturally fall back.
+The National League has gotten off to an interesting start in 2023.
+The Atlanta Braves and New York Mets were expected to be World Series contenders, but only the Braves have performed to that standard.
+The phrase “it’s early” only applies for so long, and the league’s better teams will start establishing themselves in this race while the pretenders naturally fall back.

-Back on top of the National League are the Atlanta Braves, showing the world why they’re one of the favorites to win the World Series.
-Atlanta has won three straight games and owns an 8-2 record over their last ten.
-The Braves are loaded with talent, and their roster has performed up to expectations through April and into May.

-Are the Pittsburgh Pirates finally coming back down to earth?
-This time last week, they were in a tie atop the National League, but Pittsburgh has since lost four straight games and looks more like the team many expected.
+The Braves have posted a 7-3 record over their last ten games, leading the National League at 25-12.
+Not far behind the Braves are the red-hot Los Angeles Dodgers, who have rebounded after a sub-par start.
+Los Angeles is 8-2 over their last ten games and is tied with the Colorado Rockies for the best record in the NL over that span.
+The Dodgers have quietly jumped to the second seed in the NL as they lead the NL West.